 End of Product Life for Original Purchaser

-While disposal in a landfill can occur, Bernhardt Design offers alternatives to discarding products.
-Since Bernhardt Design products are distributed worldwide, returning products to the original production location would consume resources and generate greenhouse gasses.
+While disposal in a landfill can occur, Bernhardt Hospitality offers alternatives to discarding products.
+Since Bernhardt Hospitality products are distributed worldwide, returning products to the original production location would consume resources and generate greenhouse gasses.
 Consequently, two alternatives are available to the consumer: repurpose and recycle.

 Donating furniture to social agencies assisting the economically disadvantaged is an opportunity for disposal of products while making an appreciable difference in the quality of life for the recipient.
 Examples include the homeless transitioning to housing, families who have lost their possessions through fire or disasters, refugees from war-torn countries re-settling in the United States, and the elderly living on fixed incomes.
 Organizations such as Habitat and various shelter homes frequently need furniture.